yeungn/yeungn.github.io/_drafts/building-a-cli-gem.md

 What is a [Cli](https://en.wikipedia.org/wiki/Command-line_interface) [Gem](http://guides.rubygems.org/what-is-a-gem/)?
 You can read more about it.

 The first thing I did, I watched a couple videos that Avi made for us that really helped walked me through most of the process.

 # Planning

 I should have wrote this while working on the Gem.
 Going back and trying to remember my thought process is pretty hard.
-So for now I will try to share as much as a I can and will update the post if something new comes to mind.
+So for now I will try to share as much as I can and will update the post if something new comes to mind.

 Finding a website to get listings from:
   - `http://www.apartmentfinder.com/New-York/New-York-Apartments`